-Willie Nillie Farm is made up of several small, local business owners.
+Willie Nillie Farm is made up of several small, local business owners and amazing volunteers.
 So supporting us means belonging to a community all it’s own.
-Our CSA (Community Supported Agriculture) doesn’t just mean one form of agriculture, it branches out further to include everything from fruits and vegetables to tea, eggs, kombucha, health consultations, on-farm yoga, book club, community meals and many other events.
+Our CSA (Community Supported Agriculture) doesn’t just mean one form of agriculture, it branches out further to include everything from fruits and vegetables to tea, eggs, kombucha, community meals and many other events.
 As a community member we encourage you to really embrace all the support our community has to offer you.

 Willie Nillie Farm is an all off-grid farm.
 We utilize rain water catchment for irrigation and washing of crops as well as home usage.
 Our electricity is comprised of a duel system of solar and wind power.
 Tiny home living, at approximately 200 square feet (look at your smallest room and maybe double it.
 Crazy I know) means we spend more time outside in nature growing food for you, enjoying on-farm community gatherings and laying in hammocks.
 Oh, and we compost everything.